TQUED/geocodes-fetcher-app/README.md

 ### Run this command in local

 ```
-python main.py
+(venv)$python main.py
+ * Serving Flask app "main" (lazy loading)
+ * Environment: production
+   WARNING: This is a development server.
+Do not use it in a production deployment.
+   Use a production WSGI server instead.
+ * Debug mode: off
+ * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-* Open a browser and go to 127.0.0.1:5000

-### Deactivate the venv
+### Deactivate the virtual env

 ```
 deactivate